 Encrusting red snapper filets in shoestring potatoes makes for a crispy shell and a moist filet.
-Toasted capers and a white wine-butter sauce add flavor.
+We based this dish on one served at Commander’s Palace, in New Orleans.

 For the Beurre Blanc

 - 6 whole black peppercorns

 - 14 Tbsp. unsalted butter, cubed and chilled

 - 1 large onion, halved and thinly sliced lenthwise

 - 1⁄4 cup canola oil, plus more for frying